abhik-99/LP-Rewards-Staking/README.md

 Based on Game Theory, any sensible Owner would fund the contract for users while the users are incentivised to behave.

 ### Phase 2 - Deployment & Staking
-1. Owner deploys `LPStakeRewards.sol` and fund it with `TestErc20` LP Tokens.
+1. Owner deploys `LPStakeRewards.sol` and fund it with `TestErc20` LP Tokens by using the `fundContract()` method in Rewards Contract.
 2. User stakes LP Tokens (TestErc20) in the contract and are issued a **Level 1** badge.
 3. User keeps staking based on the below criteria to get upgrade to **Level 2** and then to **Level 3**: